 configured to use?

-smb is not listed you must add it
+smb is not listed, you can add it

 which smbspool # This command verifies you have samba installed on # your system.
 If this doesn't locate the file you # must install the samba packages before proceeding. ln -s `which smbspool` /usr/lib/cups/backend/smb